Mature Myrica cerifera (Southern Wax Myrtle) in a 7-gallon.

 • Inventory on the way

-Growing to a maximum height of 25-35' tall and 8-10' wide, though typically much smaller, Myrica cerifera is an extremely hardy shrub once established, and can be found in a wide range of habitats thanks to its tolerance of heat and drought as well as poorly-draining wet soils.
+Myrica cerifera, commonly known as southern wax myrtle and known by the other scientific moniker Morella cerifera, is a large, broad-leaved evergreen shrub with aromatic leaves, closely related to dwarf wax myrtle, Myrica pusila; the two plants are so closely related that there is some debate whether southern wax myrtle is actually a separate species from Myrica pusila, or if it is just a naturally dwarfed cultivar.
+Growing to a maximum height of 25-35' tall and 8-10' wide, though typically much smaller, Myrica cerifera is an extremely hardy shrub once established, and can be found in a wide range of habitats thanks to its tolerance of heat, drought, salt, and poorly-draining wet soils.
 Myrica cerifera is not, however, very tolerant of cold temperatures, and foliage will look best in mild winters; cold, windy winters can cause the plant to defoliate.

 Notes: Myrica cerifera is dioecious, meaning that there are male and female plants; males and females must be planted together to produce the best fruiting results.